-In addition, Mr. Boyd has contributed significantly to improving animal welfare.
-He has provided the funds to create six public dogs parks in the Knoxville area and has spear headed a collaborative effort to make Knoxville the most pet friendly community in American.
+In addition, Mr. Boyd and Radio Systems have contributed significantly to improving animal welfare.
+The company has provided the funds to create seven public dog parks in the Knoxville area and has spear headed a collaborative effort to make Knoxville the most pet friendly community in America.
 As a part of this effort, Mr. Boyd has supported the development of a new Animal Adoption Center in Knoxville that will more than double the number of spay and neuter procedures that can be performed annually in Knoxville.
-In early 2010, he donated $250,000 to the Blount County Animal Center as well as funded one of the few veterinary school behaviorist positions in the country, within the Small Animal Clinical Sciences department of the College of Veterinary Medicine at the University of Tennessee (UT), Knoxville.
-Mr. Boyd received a degree from The University of Tennessee in Industrial Management in 1979 and a Masters in Liberal Studies from Oklahoma University in 1988.
-He has one wife, two sons, a dog (Spanky, pictured) two cats (Sebastian and Wolfgang), and a parrot (Max).
+In early 2010, the company provided funding for the Blount County Animal Center as well as funded the PetSafe Chair of companion animal behavior within the Small Animal Clinical Sciences department of the College of Veterinary Medicine at the University of Tennessee.
+Invisible Fence Brand has donated over 10,000 dog oxygen masks to Fire Departments around the United States as part of its “Project Breathe”.

 Todd G. Birdwell has served as a director of the Company since January 1994.
 He has served on the Audit and Finance Committee of the Board of Directors since July 1994.
 Mr. Birdwell currently is a Senior Vice President and Partner of Investment and Retirement Services Group.
 From June 1998 to December 2003 he served as Vice President and Financial Consultant with Hilliard Lyons.
 From July 1992 to June 1998 he was an investment broker with Morgan Keegan.
 Prior to this, Mr. Birdwell served as Vice President of Corporate Banking with First Tennessee Bank.